AlexandraKrause/Thesis/README.md

 # Country table
 -> This table shows the 15 most researched countries.
-"General" refers to scientific sources researching a topic more "generalized" than by using case
+"General" refers to scientific sources researching a topic more "generalized" than by using case studies

 ![table1](https://user-images.githubusercontent.com/82711784/186691230-b526d1eb-af3d-428a-bf0d-feebbbb2cccb.png)